abarnes26/MythicalCreatures/README.md

 - Start by "forking" this repo.
 - Then sign up for a new Developer Org here - https://developer.salesforce.com/signup
 - Once you've verified your org and set up your credentials, create a new project with manafest in VS Code and connect it to your new dev org.
-- Once there, set your git origin to the Mythical Creatures repo that you forked.
+- Once there, set your git remote to the Mythical Creatures repo that you forked.
 Once you're connected, pull down the master branch.

 ## Running the Tests
 All of the tests are commented out.
 Work through the critter classes in the order outlined below creating supporting Apex classes for each set of requirements.